 - 8.1 The Planning and Compensation Act 2004 (Section 38(6)) requires planning applications to be determined in accordance with the Development Plan unless material considerations indicate otherwise.
-In summary, the site has been identified for development in the adopted Local Plan; the proposals accord fully with the residential site allocation established by the Allocations Plan (2014) agreed and adopted by RDC Full Council; and the development is entirely consistent with the thrust of the NPPF. - 8.2 The proposed development accords with the principle of development that has been established in the adopted Development Plan and will:- - Contribute positively, environmentally, socially and economically to the local area; - Provide new homes in a sustainable location; in close proximity to Great Wakering village centre and a wide range of services and local facilities; - Provide a large proportion of family homes in recognition with local housing needs; - Provide up to 1.87 hectares of publicly accessible open space and improved connectivity; - Provide up to 35% affordable housing (up to 42 units) in accordance with local planning policy; and - Be sustainable in terms of flood risk and benefit from Sustainable Drainage Systems Design.
+In summary, the site has been identified for development in the adopted Local Plan; the proposals accord fully with the details established by the Allocations Plan; and the development is entirely consistent with the thrust of the NPPF. - 8.2 The proposed development accords with the principle of development that has been established in the adopted Development Plan and will:- - Contribute positively, environmentally, socially and economically to the local area; - Provide new homes in a sustainable location; in close proximity to Great Wakering village centre and a wide range of services and local facilities; - Provide a large proportion of family homes in recognition with local housing needs; - Provide up to 1.87 hectares of publicly accessible open space and improved connectivity; - Provide up to 35% affordable housing (up to 42 units) in accordance with local planning policy; and - Be sustainable in terms of flood risk and benefit from Sustainable Drainage Systems Design.